graphile/starter/README.md

 ## Scope

-The intention of this software is that you will take the ideas and concepts in it and incorporate them into their own project, or build your project on top of this software.
+The intention of this software is that you will take the ideas and concepts in it and incorporate them into their own project, or use a copy of this software as a starting point for your project.
 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a finished solution, but rather the seed of a solution which you should review, customise, fix, and develop further.

+It is intended that you use a "point in time" version of this software ─ it is not intended that you can merge updates to this software into your own derivative in an automated fashion.

 ## Prerequisites

-- A PostgreSQL v10+ server must be available
 - Node.js v10+ must be installed

-This repository currently does not use Docker or have any explicit Docker support.
+- Either a PostgreSQL v10+ server must be available, or Docker and docker-compose must be available

 This software has been developed under Mac and Linux, and should work in a `bash` environment.
 I'm not sure if it works under Windows; PRs to fix Windows compatibility issues would be welcome (please keep them small!).

 ## Getting started